webmasterkai/wayoffthegrid/docs/orientation/4-rigging.md

 - \#40.2ST Harken 2SP40CHST control winch on house/cabin top and at mast base.
 Starboard side.
 - \#40 Harken 2SP40CHEST Electric winch on house/cabin top.
 Port side.
 - Winch handles

-The electric cockpit winch requires the "Windlass & Winch" circuit to be active and the circuit breaker located in the aft cockpit (just below the ceiling) must have the flap pushed up to the horizontal position.
-Power to the windlass motor is disabled electronically with a Victron Battery Protect 65A when voltage drops below 24v for 30 seconds or when the circuit that powers the solenoid relay box is off/open.
-A low voltage piezo electric alarm is not installed yet.
-There is also a 100A fuse located in the electrical distribution compartment under the aft cabin berth.